Working with research institutions to implement DORA

 By David Carr, Programme Manager – Open Research, the Wellcome Trust

-The Wellcome Trust has published draft guidance for the research organisations we fund on implementation of the core principles of DORA.
-It aims to help organisations develop and adopt meaningful changes to research assessment practices that instil the buy-in and trust of their staff, and to encourage them to be proactive in reporting their progress and sharing their learning.
+The Wellcome Trust has published draft guidance for the research organizations we fund on implementation of the core principles of DORA.
+It aims to help organizations develop and adopt meaningful changes to research assessment practices that instill the buy-in and trust of their staff, and to encourage them to be proactive in reporting their progress and sharing their learning.

 Wellcome’s commitment to DORA

-As a research funder, Wellcome is dedicated to maximising the openness of research outputs so they can be accessed and used in ways that will accelerate research and its application to improve health.
-Since we first published our Open Access policy in 2005, we have recognised that realising the full potential of open research requires a fundamental shift in the way researchers are assessed.
+As a research funder, Wellcome is dedicated to maximizing the openness of research outputs so they can be accessed and used in ways that will accelerate research and its application to improve health.
+Since we first published our Open Access policy in 2005, we have recognized that realizing the full potential of open research requires a fundamental shift in the way researchers are assessed.

 Wellcome was one of the first funders to sign DORA when it was launched in 2013 and have worked to embed its core principles in our grant-giving processes as.
 Specifically, we strive to ensure that researchers’ publication outputs are judged on their intrinsic merit and not on the journal in which they are published.
 We also actively encourage consideration of a broad range of research outputs in addition to publications, and other contributions – from training early career researchers to influencing policy and practice.